Use ATX PSU With HP Proprietary PSU Desktop (& Add a GPU)

 • Make sure the ATX PSU has enough wattage on the 12v rail.

-• Try using a larger gauge wire.
+• Try using a larger gauge wire for your adapter.

 Fan Running Full Blast: